 Our work is primarily motivated by a desire to model system failures.
-For this reason, we focus our discussion specifically on a subset of distributions that are commonly used to model time-to-failure (TTF); specifically, the Weibull and lognormal distributions (Kalbfleisch & Prentice, 2011).
-Exponential distributions are also sometimes used to model failure rates, but CTBNs are already naturally suited to model these distributions.
-We note that although we limit the scope of our discussion to Weibull and lognormal, the framework we propose allows for the approximation of any positive true distribution.
+For this reason, we focus our discussion on a subset of distributions that are commonly used to model time-to-failure (TTF); specifically, the Weibull and lognormal distributions [5].
+Exponential distributions are also frequently used to model failure distributions, but CTBNs are already naturally suited to model these distributions.
+We note that although we limit the scope of our discussion to Weibull and lognormal distributions, the framework we propose allows for the approximation of any positive true distribution.